malusamayo/Weaver/docs/tool-walkthrough.md

 or writing your own examples (![image](icons/add-example.svg) Add Examples).

 Click the textbox to edit the inputs.
-Submit the edits by 'Enter'.
+Submit the edits by 'shift + Enter'.
 Model predictions and confidence will be updated upon submission.

 ### Adding suggested examples
 The suggested examples will be in a blue background color.
 If you find a suggested example interesting, add it to the user examples by clicking on